danielmendel/micro-promise/README.md

 to be entirely clear:

-# :rotating_light: EDUCATIONAL PURPOSES ONLY :rotating_light:
+# :rotating_light: UNSUPPORTED SOFTWARE :rotating_light:
-Other use not endorsed or supported — repeat **DO NOT USE**.
+Released for educational purposes, other use not endorsed or supported.

+If you are learning about how promises work and have questions about this toy implementation, open an issue and I'll be happy to answer them.